Darshan321321/HTML--begginners/altimetrikReadme.md

 # Altimetrik Strategic Dashboard
 In any organisation, there are multiple projects running simultaneously.
 The tracking of the health of every project is a must-need process.
-The health of every project is known by measuring its key performance indicators (KPI). <br>

-This website is mainly focused on visualising the KPIs.
+The health of every project is known by measuring its key performance indicators (KPI).This website is mainly focused on visualising the KPIs.
 Hence, we call it the KPI Dashboard.<br>

 **KPI dashboards** are tools that unite data sources and provide at-a-glance visual feedback showing how your business is performing against our key performance indicators (KPIs).
 They benefit the organisation by providing :<br>